bhandley/BH_Torque_examples/SE_exercise/README.md

 ## Experience Torque Product

 ### overview
-This exercise is designed to allows potential SE to gain expereince with Quali Torque SaaS product and demonstrate problem solving, integration and technical skills.
+This exercise is designed to allows potential SE to gain experience with Quali Torque SaaS product and demonstrate problem solving, integration and technical skills.

-The main parts of this exercise include the followng tasks:
+The main parts of this exercise include the following tasks:

 :white_check_mark: Explore and review Torque SaaS platform.